ricardo-rendoncepeda/devsign/devsign-deckset.md

 ^ ... developers are the ultimate gatekeepers of UX.

 ^ Why?
-Well, users can't interact with an idea, they can't shop with sketches, and they can't message through a .psd.
+Well, users can't interact with an idea, they can't shop with sketches, and *they can't message through a .psd file*.

 ---

 # iOS .ipa ≠
 ![right 100%](Images/IPA.jpg)

-^ But, they can definitely use an .ipa.
+^ But, *they can definitely use an .ipa*.

 ^ As mentioned in the beginning, developers have the ability to make something that works and we can ship it too - no matter how ugly it looks, how hard it is to use, or how badly it performs in the app store.